mozman/ezdxf/docs/source/dxfentities/mtext.rst

 .. module:: ezdxf.entities

-Introduced in DXF R13 (``'AC1012'``), extended in DXF R2007 (``'AC1021'``).

-Multiline text fits a specified width but can extend vertically to an indefinite length.
-You can format individual words or characters within the MText.
+The MTEXT entity (`DXF Reference`_) fits a multiline text in a specified width but can extend vertically to an indefinite length.
+You can format individual words or characters within the :class:`MText`.

 .. seealso::